Harvey Weinstein sex scandal: Detailing the allegations

 Thursday, October 5

 An Oct.
-5 expose from The New York Times reported on Weinstein's alleged misconduct -- and said that the Hollywood titan has made eight settlements with women.
+5 expose from The New York Times detailed Weinstein's alleged misconduct -- and said that the Hollywood titan has made eight settlements with women.

-“Scream” actress Rose McGowan was paid a $100,000 settlement from Weinstein in 1997 following a hotel room incident, The New York Times reported in an Oct.
-5 expose.
+“Scream” actress Rose McGowan was paid a $100,000 settlement from Weinstein in 1997 following a hotel room incident, The Times reported.
 The settlement wasn't an admission of guilt, the paper described a legal document as saying.

 The Times report also detailed how Weinstein, while in a bathrobe in his hotel room, had asked if he could give actress Ashley Judd a massage or if the star could watch him take a shower.